scents of the soul olfactory jewels all natural perfumes

 The definition of natural perfume is simple: it is a perfume made of plant or animal extracts without any other ingredient.

-How I become a natural perfumer
+How I became a natural perfumer

 I did not really choose to become a natural perfumer or to make natural scents.
 It just came to me.